alexmaul/AFD-WebUI/doc/Install.md

    Installs Node modules and creates Node environment.

 1. `scripts/tls-certs.sh`\
-   This creates TLS certificate files using OpenSSL tools.
+   *Optional* -- This creates TLS certificate files using OpenSSL tools.
    The generated PEM files are in the projects sub-directory `certs/`.\
    You can edit it to match your organisation.